-The Associate of Science in General Science degree provides the first two years of study for a student who plans to transfer to a four-year institution to pursue a bachelor's degree in a science field.
-The General Science program prepares a student to enter into any one of a number of fields of science or health care.
-This degree provides a pathway for students who are interested in the sciences, and allows them to explore various areas in the scientific realm.
+The Associate of Science in General Science degree provides the first two years of study for a student who plans to transfer to a four-year institution to pursue a bachelor's degree in a science or healthcare field.

-The Associate of Science in General Science degree program includes many requirements for a bachelor's degree in the fields of Biology, Chemistry, Earth and Planetary Sciences, Environmental Science, Mathematics, or Physics in the UNM College of Arts and Sciences or health occupations such as Dental Hygiene, medical laboratory sciences, Nursing, Occupational Therapy, Pharmacy, Physician's Assistant programs, and Radiography.
+The Associate of Science in General Science degree program includes many requirements for a bachelor's degree in the fields of Biology, Biochemistry, Chemistry, Earth and Planetary Sciences, Environmental Science, or Physics, or health occupations such as Nutrition and Dietetics, Nursing, Pharmaceutical Sciences, Emergency Medical Services, Medical Laboratory Sciences, Medical Imaging, Nuclear Medicine, Dental Hygiene, Public Health, or Animal Science.
 Students interested in applying to medical school, the Physical Therapy, or Master's in Occupational Therapy program must first complete a baccalaureate degree.
 Students planning to transfer to a four-year institution for a baccalaureate degree must see an advisor to determine which courses are most appropriate for their major.
 Completion of this degree does not guarantee acceptance into a baccalaureate degree program.
 Students must earn a grade of "C" or better in all pre-admission course work.